vega/vega/packages/vega-loader/README.md

 [<>](https://github.com/vega/vega-loader/blob/master/src/loader.js "Source")

-URI sanitizer function, which takes a *uri* and *options* object as input, and returns a Promise that resolves to a URL.
+URI sanitizer function, which takes a *uri* and *options* object as input, and returns a Promise that resolves to a return object that includes a sanitized URL under the *href* property.
 This method is used internally by [load](#load) to ensure the URL is valid and to add additional protocol and hostname information, if needed.
 This method accepts the same *options* object accepted by [load](#load) and returns a Promise.
-If sanitization is successful, the Promise resolves to the final URL string.
+If sanitization is successful, the Promise resolves to a return object containing the URL string as (_href_), along with a non-enumerable boolean _localFile_ flag, indicating if the file should be loaded from the local filesystem.
 The Promise rejects if the *uri* is invalid or disallowed.
 This method is over-writable for clients who wish to implement custom sanitization.